Get Ready Because the Summit of the Americas is Coming to LA

 Other countries like El Salvador, Honduras, and Guatemala have also suggested doing the same thing.

-Traffic all around downtown LA and LAX airport will be greatly impacted.
+Traffic all around downtown LA, near the Convention Center and at LAX will be impacted.

 The LA mayor's office released an official statement urging Angelenos to avoid the areas that will be impacted.